HackYourFuture/databases/Week1/MAKEME.md

 ### 3.2.
 Exercise 2 : Select queries on the "world" database

-> For this part of the homework, use the `world.sql` file in the `week1/databases` folder to create the database and
+> For this part of the assignment, use the `world.sql` file in the `week1/databases` folder to create the database and
 > tables.
 Before you go on, execute the file to create a database instance of the `world` database, using mysql console or
 > any tool.
 Test to see if it's created.
 Make sure all the tables (`city`, `country` and `countrylanguage`) and the
 > containing data are there.